jonathan-portillo/todo-frontend/README.md

 ## Status

+- Finished connecting log in and sign up to backend.
+Next I'm looking to add a few functions for functionality.
+Logging in will send to dashboard so with signing up.
+Also planning on adding verification, ex. wrong password/username, username already exists.
+Also need to create a PrivateRoute for dashboards.
+Ensure that users are logged in to even access that page.
-Finished styling landing page and sign up page.
+- Finished styling landing page and sign up page.
 Connect Repository to have a running link https://task-notes-omega.vercel.app/ .
 Next step is to connect backend auth to front end so that we can have a working log in and sign up page.